 Another problem facing acequias is the challenge of governance.
 Most agricultural ditches in Colorado are incorporated companies with recorded bylaws and leadership structures.
 One goal of this program is to support acequia governance through empowerment of its members and strengthened internal controls.
 Thus far, we have worked to draft model bylaws which can be adopted by acequia ditches and we are currently working to develop a governance handbook for Colorado acequias.

 Please see http://www.colorado.edu/law/acequia-assistance-project for a description of our partnership with Colorado Open Lands and the University of Colorado on this program.

 Acequia Dispute Resolution Program

-The SCAA serves as mediating body for disputes between acequia ditches (there are 73) and between individual water users.
+The SdCAA serves as mediating body for disputes between acequias (there are 73) and between individual water users.
 The all-volunteer board, which includes one member trained in conflict resolution, other acequia farmers, and respected community members, is typically approached by three to five different parties during each irrigation season.
-If this entity did not provide this service, these disputes could plunge families into bankruptcy and erode the fabric of these tight-knit agricultural communities.
+If this entity did not provide this service, these disputes could erode the fabric of these tight-knit agricultural communities.

 The SdCAA is currently serving as a fiscal sponsor for an unincorporated acequia in an application for funding to improve ditch infrastructure.
 While this is an important function, we plan to serve as a larger community organizing force to develop a comprehensive watershed plan for the Culebra Creek watershed, along with the Costilla Conservancy District.